JoramMillenaar/obsidian-related-notes/README.md

 - **Fully Local and Private**: Your notes and data are never sent outside your device.
 All processing is done locally to ensure complete privacy.
 - **Automatic Note Linking**: The plugin analyzes your notes' content to suggest contextually related notes, without requiring manual tags or links.
-- **Easy Navigation**: Quickly access related notes in a sidebar or pop-up to deepen your understanding and make connections across your knowledge.
+- **Easy Navigation**: Quickly access related notes in the sidebar to deepen your understanding and make connections across your knowledge.
-- **Customization Options**: Configure how many related notes are suggested, relevance thresholds, and more.

 ## Installation